nicolasdao/userin/README.md

 # Getting started

-Creating a UserIn Authorization Server consists in creating an `UserInStrategy` class (which must inherit from the `Strategy` class) and then registering that class with the `UserIn` middleware.
+Creating a UserIn Authorization Server consists in creating a `UserInStrategy` class (which must inherit from the `Strategy` class) and then registering that class with the `UserIn` middleware.
 That `UserInStrategy` class must implement specific methods based on how many UserIn features must be supported.
-UserIn removes the burden of implementing OAuth 2.0 logic in those methods so developer focus only on simple CRUD implementations.
+UserIn replaces the burden of implementing OAuth 2.0 logic with simple CRUD implementations.

 Install UserIn: